alphagov/govuk-frontend/docs/coding-standards/css.md

 # Linting

 To ensure code quality and consistency in our Sass files we check that certain style rules are followed using a project [YAML file](../config/.sass-lint.yml)
-As we're using node-sass parser to parse our scss files, the packing of choice is [sass-lint](https://github.com/sasstools/sass-lint).
+As we're using node-sass parser to parse our scss files, the package of choice is [sass-lint](https://github.com/sasstools/sass-lint).

 ## Running the lint task
 You can run the linter in [gulp](https://www.npmjs.com/package/gulp-sass-lint) or check linting directly in [Sublime Text](https://github.com/skovhus/SublimeLinter-contrib-sass-lint), [Atom](https://atom.io/packages/linter-sass-lint) or other [IDE's](https://github.com/sasstools/sass-lint#ide-integration)